Smoking and the Health Effects Safety Talk

 - It causes overall diminished health

-- It increases the chance for coronary heart disease by 2 to 4 times
+- It increases the chance of coronary heart disease by 2 to 4 times

 - It increases the chance of stroke by 2 to 4 times

 - It increases the chance of developing lung cancer by 25 times

 Quitting smoking is one of the single best things you can do to greatly improve your overall health.
-After only a few hours of not smoking your heart rate and blood pressure decrease close to a normal level.
+After only a few hours of not smoking, your heart rate and blood pressure decrease close to a normal level.
 Your blood circulation will also improve.
-After about a year of quitting smoking your chances of heart disease decreases by half.
+After about a year of quitting smoking, your chances of heart disease decrease by half.